-But believe me, SPD is real for a 7 year old who has recently dropped his only form of protein and now only eats 5 foods, but was told that it’s just a phase and there’s nothing to be concerned about.
+But believe me, SPD is real for a 7 year old who recently dropped his only form of protein and now only eats 5 foods.
+But don’t worry, “it’s just a phase and there’s nothing to be concerned about”.
+Cue the eye roll.

 SPD is real for a 2 year old who has three 90 minute meltdowns resulting in head banging and biting, but the doctor said it’s just the “Terrible twos” and all toddlers throw tantrums.

-SPD is real for a 4 year old who screams bloody murder every time water touches their face but parents were assured that they’ll get over it soon.
+SPD is real for a 4 year old who screams bloody murder every time water touches their face.
+Oh, quit complaining, parents “They’ll get over it soon”.
+(Yeah, right!)

 These are real stories, from real families who experience the reality of “just SPD” that were turned away because their child didn’t have a “real diagnosis”.

 Why does it matter that SPD isn’t in the DSM?